puppetlabs/puppet-docs/source/puppet/4.5/reference/environments_assigning.markdown

 The value from the ENC is authoritative, if it exists.
 If the ENC doesn't specify an environment, the node's config value is used.

-## Assigning Environments Via an ENC
+## Assigning environments via an ENC

 The interface to set the environment for a node will be different for each ENC.
 Some ENCs cannot manage environments.